 Why would I thank someone for leaving me a bad reviews?
 Because now I know where my company needs to improve!

-Rule number one in this video is going to be “don’t provide incentives for reviews”.
+So rule number one in this post is going to be “don’t provide incentives for reviews”.
 Customers should be leaving reviews because they are happy.
 Plain and simple.
 Do good work, and if you don’t, learn how to make things better and improve so that you can do good work!

-So touching on “Don’t be afraid of bad reviews”.
-Let’s get to rule number two, which is actually:
+Touching on “Don’t be afraid of bad reviews”, let’s get to rule number two, which is actually:

 #2 – Don’t be afraid of bad reviews!

-A lot of business owners will receive a bad review and they will automatically reach out and say “how do I bury this review?
+A lot of business owners will receive a bad review and they will automatically reach out to me and ask “how do I bury this review?
 Someone left me a bad review, can I get other customers to leave a whole bunch of reviews to bury it?
 Or is there a way I can delete it off my page?”

 And my answer is always “Don’t be afraid and don’t bury bad reviews”.
 The reason we don’t want to be afraid or bury those bad reviews is because – As a business owner, you should be learning from that review.